If you’re on the lookout for an international powerhouse that is the go-to destination for all things energy, it’s time to stop and smell the Rose-s…

 Summer associate profile:

 We recruit motivated, energetic and personable individuals with whom we will enjoy practicing law.
-Candidates should have high academic achievement, maturity, and initiative.
+Candidates should have high academic achievements, maturity and initiative.
 We also value other indicators of likely success at Norton Rose Fulbright, such as demonstrated leadership skills and an entrepreneurial outlook.

 Summer program components: